Skip to main content

 }

-The system automatically uses the appropriate device tokens based on the user’s registered devices and your configured push providers.
+Courier automatically selects the right device tokens based on the user’s registered devices and your configured push providers.
 There are two ways to configure tokens.
 Use Courier SDKs for automatic token handling:

 // React Native example